 Mineral oil is classed as a non comedogenic ingredient.
 It is also molecularly too large to physically clog the pores in the most basic sense.
 It also does not ‘trap’ anything anywhere – whatever you put on your skin before mineral oil would stay there anyway (aside from water, which likes to evaporate).
 I can find no evidence to suggest that its occlusive properties are to blame for any statistically significant heightened risk of breakouts or bacteria.
 In fact, if it ‘suffocates’ the skin (which doesn’t breathe, by the way) as so many people claim, this would actually inhibit bacterial growth.
 Of course, everyone’s skin is different and your mileage may vary as to whether it personally causes you breakouts.
 I find it great for soothing irritation and flakiness when used as my final step at night.

 Don’t let people use the fact that mineral oil is linked to mechanical engines and industry to scare you.
 It’s fear mongering.
 They use references to studies about unrefined mineral oil to further their agenda of selling you their ‘natural’ products.
 What we talk about as mineral oil or what you see on your moisturiser label is not the same stuff that goes into our cars.
-Mineral oil isn’t the bad guy – it’s a great, basic, non-irritating occlusive ingredient that I think is perfect for beginners.
+Mineral oil isn’t the bad guy – it’s a great, affordable, basic, non-irritating occlusive ingredient that I think is suitable for anybody’s skin.